mmbdtp/2022/README.md

+# MMB DTP

-# An open-source project for creating online courses, built by P2PU
+### An open-source project for creating online courses, built by P2PU
 Course-in-a-Box is a free tool for building and publishing online courses — no prior coding experience required.

 To create your own course, simply fork this repository and delete the CNAME file.
 Detailed documentation is available at [course-in-a-box.p2pu.org](https://course-in-a-box.p2pu.org).